gortaina/100-Days-Of-ML-Code/100DaysOfMLCode_Round1.md

 ## Round 1 - 135/143 - 07/08/2020 - Friday
-Preparing for another hackaton - Behind the Code by IBM and getting a data project with thousand package with 80Gb! https://www.youtube.com/watch?v=nyZCWDF9SvA
+Preparing for another hackaton - Behind the Code by IBM and getting a data project with thousand packages with 80Gb! https://www.youtube.com/watch?v=nyZCWDF9SvA
 <br>#100DaysOfMLCode